 Can You Remove an Executor from a Will?

 When a testator creates a will, they will usually appoint someone to be an executor, as an estate planning lawyer Allentown, PA residents looks to can explain.
 The role of the executor is to ensure the will’s conditions and terms are carried out after the testator’s death.
 A testator can remove and replace an executor at any time while living, but after a testator’s death removing an executor appointed in the final will is more challenging.
 At Klenk Law our professional estate planning lawyer Allentown, PA trusts team has over 25 years of experience in estate litigation.
 If you feel an executor should be removed for any reason, we can help.

-There are two main reasons that an executor could be removed from an estate:
+There are two main reasons for executor removal:

 If a conflict of interest arises for the executor while managing the estate, unsuitability may be a reason for removal.
 It is the court’s discretion to determine inadequacy.
 Therefore, conflict of interest could be difficult to prove.

 An executor could be found legally ineligible if they have previous felonies, are involved in other types of litigation, or are found mentally incompetent.
 The executor could be removed for wasting estate’s assets, stealing from the state, or refusing to follow court orders.